 The second thing an angler can do when noticing that fish are following the jig but not committing is to change the trailer color.
 An angler may think the grub she chose is a perfect match for the local forage.
 However, colors look different in the water, and they may appear somewhat different to the fish, who is looking up, than to the angler, who is looking down.
 Changing up the trailer color may be just enough to get a fish to strike.

 When many people think of trout fishing, they think of fly fishing.
 While not all trout anglers are fly fisherman, this can be a great way to enjoy time on the water for those who have the patience and skill to learn the technique.

 The number and types of flies available are beyond the scope of this article, but anglers should be aware that fly fishing is a great option for those looking to put forth the effort and the money to learn this awesome and peaceful way of fishing.

 The flies, as the name implies, are meant to look like bugs or small insects that have fallen into the water.
 Because trout tend to feed up, they will come up and take bugs off the surface of the water quite regularly.
 Fly fishing can be an extremely effective way to catch trout in many streams and rivers across the world.

+The question what to use to catch trout can get as complicated or as easy as you make it to be.
 There are many different baits on the market today that will catch trout.
 Live bait can even be a solid option for those looking to catch some dinner and who are not concerned about keeping the bait alive.
 With the enormous selection of artificial lures on the market today, many anglers have decided to forgo the hassles of live bait altogether.